ClementNerma/Rave/docs/books/hybrid.md

 [dependencies]
 ```

-This tells that our package must be located in a `name-manager` directory when downloaded from the package manager (we'll see that soon), that its name is `NameManager`, and gives informations about its version (which is very important as we'll see soon) and the list of authors, plus the license it uses (you're free to change it, but since it's an example, there's no real point to do that now).
+This tells that our package's name is `name-manager` (so it will be located in a `name-manager` directory when downloaded from the package manager - we'll see that soon) and gives informations about its version (which is very important as we'll see soon) and the list of authors, plus the license it uses (you're free to change it, but since it's an example, there's no real point to do that now).
 Next, it gives the _dependencies_ of this package, and ends by giving the filename of the package's main file.
 For now, don't worry about the file's content, we'll see it in details later.

 #### The package source code